zhaoyul/aposd-vs-clean-code/README.md

 	//Return the first n prime numbers
 	public static int[] generate(int n) {

 I'm not opposed to Javadocs as a rule; but I write them only when absolutely necessary.
-I also have an aversion for descriptions and `@param` statements that are perfectly obvious from the function signature.
+I also have an aversion for descriptions and `@param` statements that are perfectly obvious from the method signature.

 The next comment cost me a good 20 minutes of puzzling things out.